Sungil-Hong/gaussianutility/README.md

 ## Additional Information

 For more information about the Gaussian Utility package, you can visit the [GitHub repository](https://github.com/Sungil-Hong/gaussianutility).
 The repository contains the source code, documentation, and examples of usage for the package.

+## Acknowledgment

+The Gaussian Utility package has developed over multiple computational chemistry research projects conducted in the Computer-Aided Nano and Energy Lab (CANELa), led by Prof. Mpourmpakis at the University of Pittsburgh.
+The projects have been financially supported by U.S. Department of Energy Nuclear Energy University Program (DOE-NEUP) (18-15496), and National Science Foundation (NSF) (1920623), and computationally supported by the Center for Research Computing (CRC) at the University of Pittsburgh for performing DFT calculations.